Is ‘The Texas Chainsaw Massacre’ real?

 Serving as the inspiration for a number of horror film antagonists, including Norman Bates from Psycho and Buffalo Bill from Silence of the Lambs, Gein reportedly really did wear a human scalp and face from his victims, according to Chasing The Frog.

-However, rather than it being due to a skin disease, as with Leatherface, the practice was apparently part of Gein’s desire to be a woman.
-In fact, his home contained much of the gruesome content that wouldn’t be out of place in the fictional Sawyers’ home, such as a gutted, decapitated victim of his, Bernice Worden, hanging from the rafters of his shed, which was discovered by police in Nov.
+However, rather than it being due to a skin disease, as with Leatherface, the practice was apparently part of Gein’s desire to physically embody his late mother.
+Gein was known to have worshipped her, somewhat similar to the Norman Bates character in Psycho, and to have been overwhelmed by grief and longing at her loss.
+Her absence from their shared family home also presumably freed Gein to engage in his grisly passion project; in fact, his home contained much of the gruesome content that wouldn’t be out of place in the fictional Sawyers’ home, such as the disembowled, decapitated victim, Bernice Worden, hanging from the rafters of his shed, which was discovered by police in Nov.
 1957.
-Gein also wore a vest of human skin to further fulfill his desire of being a woman.
+Gein also reportedly wore a vest of human skin to further fulfill his desire of changing his body to emulate one closer to his mother’s.

 The two known victims of Gein’s, Wordon and Mary Hogan, were shot with a pistol, however, and not butchered to death with a chainsaw like in the movie.